-- INDEPENDENT SET is a "packing" problem: pack as many vertices as possible, subject to constraints (the edges). - VERTEX COVER is a "covering" problem: cover all edges in the graph with as few vertices as possible. - There are more general covering problems.
+- INDEPENDENT SET is a "packing" problem: pack as many vertices as possible, subject to constraints (the edges). - $\bullet~{\rm VERTEX~COVER}$ is a "covering" problem: cover all edges in the graph with as few vertices as possible. - There are more general covering problems.

-INSTANCE: A set U of n compounds, a collection M_1, M_2, \ldots, M_l of microbes, together make all the compounds in U?
+INSTANCE: A set U of n compounds, a collection M_1, M_2, \ldots, M_l of microbes, where each microbe can make a subset of compounds in U, and an integer k.